God Said 'Watch This' and Split an Entire Ocean — Modern Paraphrase | nocap.bible

 And the Lord drove the sea back with a powerful east wind that blew all night long.
 The water pulled apart.
 The seabed dried up.
 And walls of water stood up on both sides — left and right — like God hit pause on the ocean itself.

-The people of Israel walked through the middle of the sea on dry ground.
+The people of walked through the middle of the sea on dry ground.
 Not mud.
 Not soggy sand.
 Dry ground.
 With water towering on either side of them like skyscrapers made of ocean.

 Egypt Follows — Bad Idea 💀